Attention on the Simplex

 Seeing All Five on the Simplex

-Polytopes and Geometric Quantities
+Step 4: Polytopes and Geometric Quantities

-Once we see attention as polytopes on the simplex, we can measure their geometry:
+Once we see attention as polytopes on the simplex, we can measure their geometry.

-Volume (or Area, or Length)
+Volume (or area, or length)

 The $(r{-}1)$-dimensional volume of the row polytope quantifies diversity: how different are the attention patterns of different tokens?

-Distance to Vertices
+Distance to vertices

 The average distance of the rows to the nearest vertex measures selectivity:

-• Close to vertices: peaked distributions (low entropy, sharp attention)
+- Close to vertices: peaked distributions (low entropy, sharp attention)

-• Close to center: diffuse distributions (high entropy, spread attention)
+- Close to center: diffuse distributions (high entropy, spread attention)

-Centroid Position
+Centroid position

 Where the centroid (average row) falls in the simplex tells us about bias: does the head, on average, favor certain tokens?

-Step 4: Connections to Information Geometry
+Step 5: Connections to Information Geometry

-The simplex is not just a flat triangular surface — it carries a natural curved geometry given by information theory.
+The simplex is not just a flat triangular surface.
+It carries a natural curved geometry given by information theory.

-The Fisher-Rao Metric
+The Fisher-Rao metric

-This is the geodesic distance on the “statistical manifold.”
-Under this metric, the simplex is (a piece of) a sphere: the map $p \mapsto 2\sqrt{p}$ sends the simplex to the positive orthant of the unit sphere.
+\[d_{FR}(p, q) = 2 \arccos\!\left(\sum_{i=1}^n \sqrt{p_i \, q_i}\right)\]This is the geodesic distance on the “statistical manifold”.
+Under this metric, the simplex is a piece of a sphere: the map $p \mapsto 2\sqrt{p}$ sends the simplex to the positive orthant of the unit sphere.

-Near the vertices (peaked distributions), the Fisher-Rao metric “stretches” — small changes in attention weights correspond to large informational differences.
-Near the center (uniform distribution), the metric “compresses” — the same numerical change matters less.
-This is exactly the right notion: changing attention from 0.01 to 0.02 (doubling!) is more significant than changing from 0.50 to 0.51.
+For attention, the Fisher-Rao distance between two rows measures how informationally different the two attention patterns are, not in the flat Euclidean sense, but in a way that respects the probabilistic nature of the distributions.
+Near the vertices (peaked distributions) the metric stretches, so small changes in attention weights correspond to large informational differences.
+Near the center (uniform distribution) the metric compresses.
+This is exactly the right notion: changing attention from 0.01 to 0.02 (a doubling) is more significant than changing from 0.50 to 0.51.

-Uncertainty and Entropy
+Uncertainty and entropy

-On the simplex, entropy defines a “height function”: the center has maximum entropy ($\log n$), and the vertices have minimum entropy (0).
-Lines of constant entropy are “level sets” — curves on the simplex where all distributions have the same uncertainty.
+The entropy of a row $H(a_i) = -\sum_j a_{ij} \log a_{ij}$ measures how uncertain token $i$ is about where to attend.
+On the simplex, entropy defines a “height function”: the center has maximum entropy ($\log n$), the vertices have minimum entropy (0), and lines of constant entropy are level sets cutting through the simplex.

 Conclusion

 Visualizing attention on the simplex is a simple idea with surprising depth.
-By treating each row of the attention matrix as a point on a probability simplex, we transform abstract matrices into geometric objects — polytopes whose shape, size, and position encode the character of the attention head.
+By treating each row of the attention matrix as a point on a probability simplex, we transform abstract matrices into geometric objects, polytopes whose shape, size, and position encode the character of the attention head.

 We saw that:

-• Rank constrains dimension: a rank-$r$ attention matrix produces a polytope of dimension at most $r{-}1$
+- Rank constrains dimension: a rank-$r$ attention matrix produces a polytope of dimension at most $r{-}1$.

-• Selectivity is proximity to vertices: peaked attention patterns live near the boundary of the simplex
+- Selectivity is proximity to vertices: peaked attention patterns live near the boundary of the simplex.

 While we can only draw these pictures for small matrices ($n \leq 4$), the geometric intuitions — about rank, volume, and curvature — transfer directly to the high-dimensional case.
 The simplex is always there, even when we can not see it.